 First and third Sundays of the month at 2pm or by appointment.
 Attendance at a preparation class is required.
 The class is held on the second Tuesday of the month at 7pm in the Parish Center.
 Parents should be registered in the parish.
 Godparents must be at least 16 years old and baptized, confirmed, practicing Catholics.

 To allow sufficient time for marriage preparation, at last six months' advanced notice is required.
-Contact the Parish Office to schedule a planning meeting with a priest.
+Contact Father Scott Jones to schedule a planning meeting.

 Please download the attached document to go over the wedding guidelines.